Documentation

 information to infer which organization is the administrative owner of a certain IP address.

-The owner or administrative responsible organization responsible for a IP address is stored in the databases
+The owner of an IP address is stored in the databases

 of the five